Welcome to your library, we are delighted to see you!

 Introducing A New Way to Check Out

 Our new self-check out system is easy and convenient — simply scan your library card then place your stack of items on the pad and you’re ready to go!
 No need to scan each item individually, as this new system can register many items at once.
 Self-check out saves you time, and minimizes WRL staff contact with your items, making our library more efficient and hygienic.
 Be sure to bring your library card or use the WRL app to store your card number.
-You can also pay fines and fees right in the app.
+You can also pay fees right in the app.

 Grab Your Holds and Go